DucQA/vietcombank_digibank/README.md

 6. **Switch language** — Settings → Language → English / Vietnamese.
 7. **Share feedback** — [Open an issue](https://github.com/YOUR_USERNAME/YOUR_REPO/issues/new) with screenshots and steps.

-### What to test
+### 🔍 What to Explore & Test

-- Navigation depth and back-stack behavior
-- Readability, spacing, and touch targets
-- Glassmorphism / dark theme consistency
-- Form flows (transfer, bills, cards, savings)
+We encourage you to explore the depth of this case study:
+- 📱 **Smooth Navigation:** Test the complex back-stack behavior and deep navigation flows across 107 screens.
+- 🎨 **Premium Aesthetics:** Inspect the custom dark glassmorphism theme, gold/bronze design tokens, readability, and touch targets.
+- 💸 **Interactive Mock Flows:** Try making a mock transfer, paying bills, opening savings accounts, or applying for mock loans.
-- Vietnamese vs English localization
+- 🇻🇳 **Dual Language Localization:** Switch between Vietnamese (default) and English seamlessly in Settings.
-- Overall premium banking *feel*

-### What you cannot do

-- Real payments, transfers, or account opening
-- Connect to real bank accounts
-- Expect live API data (all responses are mocked)
+- 🛡️ **Interactive eKYC:** Experience the custom mock eKYC flow including simulated OCR card scanning, FacePay, and document verification.

+### 🔒 Privacy & Safety Guarantee

+- **Zero Permissions:** The app does not request access to your contacts, camera (except for mock eKYC preview), location, or files.
+- **No Real Assets:** No real money or accounts are connected.
+All balances and transactions are generated locally.

 ---